ianremsen/gammada/README.md

-gammada v0.2
+gammada v0.3
 =======
 *A randomizing chat client that makes it suck to be a spammer or an idiot.*

 <h4>Prerequisites</h4>
-* A LAMP stack
-* a Firebase db
+* a Firebase DB
 * jQuery